mtryergreen/Pewlett-Hackard-Analysis/README.md

+# Pewlett Hackard Analysis

+## Overview
+The 'Silver Wave' is coming to Pewlett Hackard, and I've been hired to shed light on how a wave of retiring employees leaving the company will impact job vacancies.
+To gauge the company's mitigation strategies against the silver wave, I'll be looking at how many employees may also be eligible for the mentorship program.

 ## Tools
 - PostgreSQL 11.14 (has been debugged the most) without Stack Builder for tables and their predefined relationships
 <img width="443" alt="Screen Shot 2021-11-29 at 7 49 34 PM" src="https://user-images.githubusercontent.com/89936913/143982575-252f5e9e-5296-4f2e-a402-95a00f32875a.png">